SILVERGATE CAPITAL CORPORATION - GuruFocus.com

 Did you lose money on investments in Silvergate Capital Corporation?
 If so, please visit Silvergate Capital Corporation Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Jan.
-03, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Silvergate Capital Corporation (“Silvergate” or the “Company”) (: SI) between November 9, 2021 and November 17, 2022, inclusive (the “Class Period”).
+5, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Silvergate Capital Corporation ("Silvergate" or the "Company") (NYSE: SI) between November 9, 2021 and November 17, 2022, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Southern District of California and alleges violations of the Securities Exchange Act of 1934.

 Silvergate is a digital currency company.
 Its platform, the Silvergate Exchange Network ("SEN"), provides payments, lending, and funding solutions for an expanding class of digital currency companies and investors.
 Silvergate is also the parent company of Silvergate Bank which provides financial services that include commercial banking, commercial and residential real estate lending, mortgage warehouse lending, and commercial business lending.